GET THE ACE NEWSLETTER

 The latest conservation project news direct to your inbox!

-A specialisation on rhino, plus hippo, birds of prey and antelope
+A specialisation on rhino, plus any other animal that may come into centre, which could include carnivores, birds of prey, and antelope

 Wildlife Rehabilitation, Veterinary Nursing, Rhino Conservation

 Care for Wild Africa is a busy wildlife rehabilitation centre with a specialisation in infant wildlife care.
-Due to their expertise, the project is the first port-of-call for any baby rhino found in Kruger National Park, following a poaching attack.
+Due to their expertise, they are the only centre that the National Parks Board of South Africa uses for any rhinos that are orphaned in their parks including the Kruger National Park.

-Care for Wild Africa is situated on a beautiful game reserve and nature estate, based on the banks of the Vreek, Noord-Kaap and Queens Rivers of Mpumulanga.
-With vast experience in the care and conservation of wild animals, you will work alongside our experienced coordinator and the team, focusing on caring for orphaned rhinos, but also looking after a variety of other wildlife species that have been entrusted to the centre.
+Care for Wild Africa is situated on a beautiful game reserve, in the picturesque Krokodilpoort Mountains of the Mpumalanga province.
+With vast experience in the care and conservation of wild animals, you will work alongside experienced coordinators and the team, focusing on caring for orphaned rhinos, but also looking after a variety of other wildlife species that have been entrusted to the centre.
 This project allows you to learn in depth about hand rearing and infant care as you work closely with rhinos and other species.
-During your placement you’ll be living on a stunning nature reserve in the heart of the South African bush.
+During your placement you’ll be living with other volunteers in a designated volunteer camp in the heart of the South African bush.

 To hand rear and rehabilitate a wild animal means to return an animal back into its natural habitat in such a condition that the animal can, initially, survive the elements and re enter a social hierarchy that may already be established.
 The ultimate objective, in successful rehabilitation, is for that individual animal to breed and pass its genes into the wild population.